onglijin/tp/docs/UserGuide.md

 * Operates rough search in the task list.

 Example:
-* `find book`: Returns all tasks containing “book” in their descriptions.
+* `find book`: Returns all tasks containing keyword “book” in their descriptions or remark.

 ### List tasks: `list`